PHT-Medic/documentation/docs/cord_demo/cord_r.md

 You can find this example train within our R cord-demo [repository](https://github.com/PHT-Medic/cord-pht-demo/tree/master/R)

 ### Demo Train 1
 This train uses the provided csv input file.
-You dont need to specify a FHIR query.
+You don't need to specify a FHIR query.

 ### Demo Train 2
-The following two demo train use the [FHIRCracker](https://github.com/firecracker-microvm/firecracker) to load the FHIR xml bundles.
+The following two demo trains use the [FHIRCracker](https://github.com/firecracker-microvm/firecracker) to load the FHIR xml-bundles.
 This train creates an age distribution plot based on FHIR input data.

 The corresponding query is: